analyze_ingestion_file

 json | xml | csv |

-required | Format of the export file |
+optional | Format of the export file (required for source_url/filePath; auto-set to json for wordpress_url) |

 maxRows |